PyCQA/flake8/docs/source/internal/contributing.rst

 ================================================

-When reviewing other people's merge requests and issues, please be **especially** mindful of how the words you choose can be ready by someone else.
+When reviewing other people's merge requests and issues, please be **especially** mindful of how the words you choose can be read by someone else.
 We strive for professional code reviews that do not insult the contributor's intelligence or impugn their character.
 The code review should be focused on the code, it's effectiveness, and whether it is